Fiji Institute of Pacific Health Research (FIPHR)

 Abstract Guidelines Structure

-- Submit ONE abstract per area/session of interest.
-Do no submit same abstract for more than one session.
+Submit ONE abstract per area/session of interest.
+Do not submit the same abstract for more than one session.

-- Abstracts should be carefully compiled and thoroughly checked, in particular with regard to the list of authors, before submission in order to avoid last-minute changes.
+Abstracts, including the list of authors, should be carefully compiled and thoroughly checked, before submission to avoid last-minute changes.

 Steps to follow for your Abstract Submission

-Once you prepared your abstract according to the above guidelines,
+Once you have prepared your abstract according to the above guidelines,

 Abstract Submission Deadline